-For 2024 we have introduced our latest design the Walton Scroll™ railing system which is suitable for small to medium sized victorian and Edwardian properties.
+In 2024 we introduced our latest design the Walton Scroll™ railing system which is suitable for small to medium sized Victorian and Edwardian properties.
 Please enquire for installed images and further details.

-During and post pandemic we encountered the closure of so very many fine foundries throughout the country and with them the loss of huge numbers of professional and skilled staff.
-Combined with enormous energy and production cost increases it was a very challenging time for many as well as us, but we were fortunate to be able to consolidate and partner with new foundries to ensure continued supply of all our unique railing and gate designs.
+During and post pandemic we encountered the closure of so very many fine foundries throughout the country and with them the loss of huge numbers of professional and highly skilled staff.
+Combined with enormous energy and production cost increases it has been a very challenging time for many as well as us.
+However we have been fortunate to consolidate and partner with new foundries to ensure continued manufacture of our unique railing and gate design systems.

-All our products are British manufactured in SG iron, to ensure the greatest quality assurance and strength, which does not alter in any way the character of the design.
-Grey iron on the other hand, as with many imported architectural castings, are often impact brittle with no tensile strength increasing risk of dangerous structural failure and which is greatly more difficult to reliably remodel and weld.
+Our products continue to be British manufactured in SG iron, to ensure the greatest quality assurance and lasting strength, which does not alter in any way the characteristics of the designs.
+Grey iron on the other hand, often found with many imported architectural castings, can often be impact brittle with no tensile strength and pose several safety challenges with potential structural failure.
+Grey iron is also greatly and expensively more difficult to reliably remodel and repair.

-With SG iron, this is almost eliminated, instead improving tensility and durability allowing bespoke alteration and welding of the castings to fit with property variables.
-Using architectural cast iron has distinct advantages and cost effectivness in forming frame sizes for repetitious and long runs.
-By comparison, wrought iron often has unsightly welds, where cast iron does not.
-High organic relief, profile and decorative detail is the stand out benefit of cast iron design, compared with fabricated designs in 'wrought iron'.
+With SG iron this is almost eliminated through improving tensility and durability thus allowing bespoke alteration and welding of castings to fit with situation variables.
+Using architectural cast iron has distinct advantages and cost effectivness over the longer term in forming more distinctive continuity balance for repetitious and longer runs.
+By comparison, modern 'so called' wrought iron is often irregular, has unsightly welds, where cast iron does not.
+High moulded relief, intricate profile and fine decorative detail is the distinctive benefit of cast iron design, and is a class apart from modern fabricated steel designs.

 Our railing and gate systems can be supplied either as individual bare metal castings unfinished, or primed/finished and drilled with fixing kits supplied.
 Each of the components are supplied in manageable sizes for easier handling.
 Our standard finish coating is a specialised powder coating specific to cast iron.
 Free advice and guidance can be given to assist you with your choice, architectural appropriateness and environmental setting.